 1) A Net Worth Target

-Given most of us want to send our kids to college and given the $233,000 – $500,000 figure is for the average middle-income household, the average cost of college can also equate to a net worth target goal before having kids.
+Most of us want to send our kids to college.
+Therefore, have a net worth target goal of between $233,000 – $500,000 before having kids.
+This way, you will have a net worth equal to at least the cost of raising one kid through college.
 Yes, of course you can have kids with much less wealth and be fine.
 I’m just providing some guidelines for those who enjoy analyzing for the future

 2) A Career Milestone Target